ballerina-platform/ballerina-dev-website/learn/user-guide/running-ballerina-code.md

 name = "Jhone"
 ```

-Since `Config.toml` file contains a value for key `name`, the program default
+Since the `Config.toml` file contains a value for the `name` key, the program default
 value will be overridden by the value in the `Config.toml` file.

 ```bash